oracle-samples/ansible-playbooks/playbooks/OLVM/README.md

 Note 1: using the OLVM server FQDN (in this example olvm-engine.demo.local), appended with a comma, is a quick-way to not use a inventory file.

-Note 2: as it includes clear-text password, for better security you may want to encrypt the ``default_vars.yml`` file with the ansible-vault command.
-When running the playbook, ansible asks for a secret to decrypt the yml-file.
+Note 2: as it includes clear-text password, for better security you may want to encrypt the ``default_vars.yml`` file with the `ansible-vault` command.
+When running the playbook, Ansible asks for a secret to decrypt the YAML file.

     $ ansible-vault encrypt default_vars.yml
     $ ansible-playbook -i olvm-engine.demo.local, -u opc --key-file ~/.ssh/id_rsa \